zim/gousto-react-filter-1/README.md

 Creating a ProductItem component makes it easy to set and pass product items variables via props to the components, also helping us to show and hide the products description by changing the component display state on click event of ProductItem component.

-Anything else you think is relevant to your solution